adangert/JoustMania/README.md

 ./reset_bluetooth_connections.sh
 ```

-If controllers seem to pair to only one Bluetooth adapter, it is likely that they share the same Mac address, refer to hits issue: https://github.com/adangert/JoustMania/issues/172
+If controllers seem to pair to only one Bluetooth adapter, it is likely that they share the same Mac address, refer to this issue: https://github.com/adangert/JoustMania/issues/172

 How to select a game mode
 ---------------------------------